rgeissen/trusted-data-agent/docs/FeatureProfile/PROFILE_TIER_IMPLEMENTATION_SUMMARY.md

 ## ✅ Implementation Complete

-The 3-tier hierarchical profile system has been successfully implemented for the Trusted Data Agent.
+The 3-tier hierarchical profile system has been successfully implemented for the Uderia Platform.

 ---